MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/multiple-regions.md

 - Consider a more robust readiness and governance implementation
 - Inventory the affected geographies: Compile a list of the regions and countries that will be affected by the cloud migration.
-- Document data sovereignty requirements: Do the countries identified have compliance requirements which govern data sovereignty?
+- Document data sovereignty requirements: Do the countries identified have compliance requirements that govern data sovereignty?
 - Document the user base: Will employees, partners, or customers in the identified country be affected by the cloud migration?
 - Document datacenters and assets: Are there assets in the identified country that might be included in the migration effort?